status-im/nimbus-eth2/docs/the_nimbus_book/src/withdrawals.md

 !!! warning
     Your choice of withdrawal address is permanent.
     If you ever wish to switch it later, the only option is to exit your validator and then create a new one.

-!!! note
-    After the Capella hard-fork (activated on 12th of April 2023), Nimbus allows you to broadcast the `BLS-to-Execution-Change` message.

 !!! tip
     The specified withdrawal address doesn't need to match the [fee recipient address](./suggested-fee-recipient.md) used by your validator.